tangrams/tangram-docs/pages/layers.md

 ```

 ####sublayer name
 Optional _string_.
-Can be anything except the other sublayer parameter: "draw", "filter", and "properties".
+Can be anything except the other sublayer parameters: "draw", "filter", and "properties".
 No default.

 Defines a _sublayer_.
-Sublayers can have all `layer` parameters except `data`, and can be nested. `draw` and `filter` definitions are inherited, and match simultaneously – see the [Filters Overview](Filters-Overview.md).
+Sublayers can have all `layer` parameters except `data`, and can be nested.

+All parameters not explicitly defined in a sublayer will be inherited from the parent layer, including `draw`, `properties`, and `filter` definitions.
+Note that `filter` objects in different sublayers may match simultaneously – see the [Filters Overview](Filters-Overview.md).

 ```yaml
 layers: